hunterjsb/grassroutes-docs/README.md

 ## Request
 - Method: GET
 - URL: `/preload`
+- Example: GET `/preload?invoices=true&pos=true&schedule=true&hour=2&minute=30`

 ## Parameters
 - `invoices` (bool, optional): If `true`, preload invoice data.
 Default value is `false`.
-- `POs` (bool, optional): If `true`, preload purchase orders data.
+- `pos` (bool, optional): If `true`, preload purchase orders data.
 Default value is `false`.
+- `schedule` (bool, optional): If `true`, the preload will be scheduled for the provided time.
     - `hour` (int, optional): The hour at which the preloading should be scheduled.
 Default value is the current hour.
     - `minute` (int, optional): The minute at which the preloading should be scheduled.
 Default value is the current minute.

 ## Headers
 - `Authorization` (string): The authorization token for accessing the endpoint.